 - 6.1.
-A strategy for continuously strengthening shared ownership for the community school among school personnel, families, and community partners is in place. - Senior leadership team regularly reviews progress with the whole school community. - Partners, school, families and community acknowledge and celebrate success. - Banners, logos, websites, and communications identify school and partners as a community school. - School facilities are readily accessible for community events and community school celebrations.
+A strategy for continuously strengthening shared ownership for the community school among school personnel, families, and community partners is in place. - Site-Based Leadership Team regularly reviews implementation progress with the whole school community. - Partners, school, families, and communities are included in acknowledging and celebrating success. - Banners, logos, websites, and communications identify school and partners as a community school. - School facilities are readily accessible for community events and community school celebrations.

-- 6. - 6.2.
-School personnel, unions, community partners and leaders, and families publicly celebrate successes, and advocate for community schools within their organization and across their community. - Credit is shared for school success. - Public meetings to educate the community and partners about community schools. - Parents, students, and families get advocacy training. - Media stories and op-eds about the community school. - Meeting agendas with elected officials. - Visits to successful community schools. - Updates about community schools are on agendas for a partner organizations internal meetings. - 6.3.
-A plan and process to sustain funding for the community school, including both the position of the community school coordinator and specific programs is in place. - Coordinator position is funded through school or partner budgets. - Programming is funded through school or partner budgets. - Coordinator, principal, and other school staff and partners apply for joint grants. - Local, statewide, and national organizing to create true sustainability through new taxes, elimination of loopholes, and TIFs with money dedicated to community schools. - 6.4.
-Principals and community partners work with the school site leadership team to prepare budgets with a view to helping sustain the community schools. - School budget includes funds for community school coordinator or activities (e.g., using Title I funding). - School district creates line items for community schools. - School and community partners, share and align budgeting process. - 6.5.
-Community partners commit to a long-term relationship with the school, driven by student and school needs, and modify their organization and culture to support the community school partnership. - Community partners' strategic plans and policies specifically name support for community schools. - Community partners' staff positions explicitly support community schools (e.g., community school liaisons or supervisors, and agency directors). - 6.6.
+6.2.
+School personnel, unions, community partners and leaders, and families publicly celebrate successes, and advocate for community schools within their organization and across their community.

+- Credit is shared for school success. - There are public meetings educate the community and partners about community schools. - Parents, students, and families have opportunities for advocacy training. - There are media stories and op-eds about the community school. - Community school strategies are discussed in meetings with elected officials. - There are visits to successful community schools. - Updates about community schools are on agendas for a partner organizations internal meetings.

+6.3.
+A plan and process to sustain funding for the community school is in place, including the position of the community school coordinator and specific programs.

+- Coordinator position is funded through school and/or partner budgets. - Programming is funded through school and/or partner budgets. - Coordinator, principal, and other school staff and partners apply for joint grants. - Local, statewide, and national organizing create true sustainability through new taxes, elimination of loopholes, and Tax Increment Financing (TIFs) with money dedicated to community schools.

+- 6.4.
+Principals and community partners work with the school site leadership team to prepare budgets to help sustain the community school. - School budget includes funds for community school coordinator or activities (e.g., using Title I funding). - School district creates line items for community school programs, staffing, and evaluation. - School and community partners, share and align their budgeting processes.

+6.5.
+Community partners commit to a long-term relationship with the school, driven by student and school needs, and modify their organization and culture to support the community school partnership.

+- Community partners' strategic plans and policies specifically name support for community schools. - Community partners' staff positions explicitly support community schools (e.g., community school liaisons or supervisors, agency directors). - 6.6.
 Community partners help generate funding for programs that will be operated under the umbrella of the community school. - Community partners fundraise to support community school. - Community partners dedicate portions of their budget to support community schools. - Community partners tap non-financial assets (e.g., volunteers, mentors).